Kuroine/manifest-generator/README.md

 ### Updates
 Added overwrite: false/true to specified folders in OVERWITE_CONFIGS (Default: config/) along with enableOverWrites to toggle overwrite false/true.
-*Minor Bug ---Delete manifest.json to regen overwrite properly if in usage

 Use one of the following methods to create/update your module's `manifest.json`.
 #### Drag-n'-Drop Method